Think outside the box with 10 creative wedding ideas

 Bride with bouquet in the air, groom looking at her smiling as they walk back down the aisle as husband and wife - crowd smiling and clapping

-One of my clear favourite weddings of 2022 – We had SO much fun at their Yandina Station wedding
+One of my clear favourite weddings - We all had SO much fun at Clare and Robert's country wedding

 I’d like to have a beer/champagne before the wedding, as a marriage celebrant, are you okay with that?